top of page

 "Shut up, the lot of you.
 Gilda is Serafine's best friend, and Serafine is your alphas' mate.
 Show some respect," Cook growled.
 She was formidable when she got started.

 She guided me to a stop and pressed me against the wall.
-Cooler air slipped over my face, and I realized she’d brought me to the back door.
-“Stay here, girl.
-I’ll come and get you and take you to the basement when Sedric comes back.”
+Cooler air slipped over my face, carrying the green scent of moss and rain-dampened earth, and I realized she'd brought me to the back door.
+"Stay here, girl.
+I'll come and get you and take you to the basement when Sedric comes back."

-An indefinite amount of time passed before Sedric’s voice rose above the harried whispers.
-“I’ve rounded everyone up.
-Let’s go.”
+An amount of time passed before Sedric's voice rose above the harried whispers.
+"I've rounded everyone up.
+Let's go."

 "Cook!"
 I shouted.